 If a student believes there are extenuating circumstances leading to excessive absences, it is the student's responsibility to contact the vice president of academics with written evidence of the absences (documentation from medical facilities, family members, legal authorities, etc.).
 The student should continue to attend class and complete assignments while the appeal is being considered by the appeals committee.
 If the appeal is approved, the student will be allowed to stay in the class.
-If the appeal is rejected, the student will receive a grade of "FW."
+If the appeal is rejected, the student will receive a grade of "W" if the appeal is within the Withdrawal period.